Last Updated on by

 Some states have a limitation on self-study classes or have a restrictive definition e.g. the self-study course must be graded in order to get accepted.
 The definition is slightly different for each state.
 Please read the Board Administrative Rule carefully or consult your CPE course provider.

 Unlike self-study courses, live webinars are generally fully accepted because they are interactive in nature.
+Becker CPE offers live webcasts as a way to meet your CPA CPE requirements.

-In most states you can get CPE credits by writing an article or book, or by being a speaker, lecturer or presenter on CPA-relevant subjects in your field.
+In most states, you can get CPE credits by writing an article or book, or by being a speaker, lecturer or presenter on CPA-relevant subjects in your field.

-In most cases there are restrictions on this rule.
+In most cases, there are restrictions on this rule.
 You can either claim the credit up to a certain amount (e.g. 30 CPE hours), or that the credit is discounted, e.g. if you have a 2-hour lecture, only 1 hour of CPE credit can be counted.

 Rule of thumb: